TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 CoStop only happens on Simultaneous Multi Processor (SMP) VMs.
 SMP means that the OS kernel executes parallel threads.
 This means CoStop does not apply to 1 vCPU VMs, as there is only 1 active process at any given time.
 It is always 0 on single vCPU VM.

 In a VM with multiple vCPUs, ESXi VMkernel is intelligent enough to run part of the VM vCPUs when it does not have all physical cores to satisfy the large VM demand.
-At some point, it needs to stop the vCPU, as it’s too far ahead of its sibling vCPU (which it cannot serve).
+At some point, it needs to stop the vCPU, as it's too far ahead of its sibling vCPU (which it cannot serve).
 This prevents the Guest OS from crashing.
 The CoStop counters track the time when the vCPU is paused due to this reason.
 This explains why CoStop tends to be higher on a VM with more vCPUs.

 ![co-stop vCPU representation](2.2.2-fig-9.png)